viafintech/Barzahlen-Ruby/README.md

 }
 ```

-For a complete list of all response variables please refer to the [Barzahlen API v2 documentation][api_documentation_retrieve] on how a slip is retrieved.
+For a complete list of all response variables please refer to the [viafintech API v2 documentation][api_documentation_retrieve] on how a slip is retrieved.

 ### Update Slip

 For updating a slip, a hash has to be supplied as mentioned prior in the slip section.

-For a full list of all variables and their constraints please read the [Barzahlen Api v2 update slip documentation][api_documentation_update].
+For a full list of all variables and their constraints please read the [viafintech Api v2 update slip documentation][api_documentation_update].

 ```ruby
 updateable_slip = {